Jiddu Krishnamurti bibliography: Dialogues

 Pupul Jayakar, Mary Lutyens, Mary Zimbalist and Scott H. Forbes, etc.

 Krishnamurti engaged in a number of public and private discussions with longtime close friend and associate, and official biographer Pupul Jayakar over several decades.

 Krishnamurti also engaged in a number of private discussions on his early age with Emily Lutyens, mother of Mary Lutyens, and in private and public discussions with Mary herself, including Scott H. Forbes - See Audio and video resources below.

-He only asked two people to write about him: Mary Lutyens, who in fact she was his official biographer and he wanted her to record the whole of his life.
-Also, he wanted Mary Taylor- Zimbalist to write about what it was like to be with him, which she does using, as her source material, the daily dairies she kept for the 22 years she was with him.
+He only asked two people to write about him: Mary Lutyens, who in fact was his official biographer.
+He wanted her to record the whole of his life.
+He also wanted Mary Taylor- Zimbalist to write about what it was like to be with him, which she does using, as her source material, the daily dairies she kept for the 22 years she was with him.
 This work can also be found online after her initial but unfinished attempt to write a book, about what it was like to be with Krishnamurti.
 From this work, we know more about the daily life of Krishnamurti than any other famous person alive.